Optimism: Life Orientation Test

-The Life Orientation Test (LOT) was designed by Scheier and Carver (1985) to assess dispositional optimism – expecting positive or negative outcomes, and is one of the more popular tests of optimism and pessimism.
-This was also often used in early studies that examine the effects of these dispositions in health-related domains.
+The Life Orientation Test (LOT) was designed by Scheier and Carver (1985) to assess dispositional optimism – expecting positive or negative outcomes.
+It is one of the more popular tests of optimism and pessimism.
+It was often used in early studies examining these dispositions' effects in health-related domains.
 Scheier and Carver's initial research, which surveyed college students, found that optimistic participants were less likely to show an increase in symptoms like dizziness, muscle soreness, fatigue, blurred vision, and other physical complaints than pessimistic respondents.

 There are eight items and four filler items in the test.
 Four are positive items (e.g. "In uncertain times, I usually expect the best") and four are negative items e.g. "If something can go wrong for me, it will."
 The LOT has been revised twice—once by the original creators (LOT-R) and also by Chang, Maydeu-Olivares, and D'Zurilla as the Extended Life Orientation Test (ELOT).
-The Revised Life Orientation Test (LOT-R: Scheier, Carver, & Bridges, 1994) consists of six items, each scored on a 5-point scale from "Strongly disagree" to "Strongly agree" and four filler items.
-Half of the coded items are phrased in an optimistic way while the other half in a pessimistic way.
-In comparison with its previous iteration, LOT-R offers good internal consistency overtime although there are item overlaps, making the correlation between the LOT and LOT-R extremely high.
+The Revised Life Orientation Test (LOT-R) consists of six items, each scored on a five-point scale from "Strongly disagree" to "Strongly agree" and four filler items.
+Half of the coded items are phrased optimistically, the other half in a pessimistic way.
+Compared with its previous iteration, LOT-R offers good internal consistency over time despite item overlaps, making the correlation between the LOT and LOT-R extremely high.

 Attributional Style Questionnaire

-This Attributional Style Questionnaire (ASQ: Peterson et al. 1982) is based on the explanatory style model of optimism.
+The Attributional Style Questionnaire (ASQ) is based on the explanatory style model of optimism.
 Subjects read a list of six positive and negative events (e.g. "you have been looking for a job unsuccessfully for some time"), and are asked to record a possible cause for the event.
 They then rate whether this is internal or external, stable or changeable, and global or local to the event.
 There are several modified versions of the ASQ including the Expanded Attributional Style Questionnaire (EASQ), the Content Analysis of Verbatim Explanations (CAVE), and the ASQ designed for testing the optimism of children.